School shooting survivor: 'There's so many of us now'

 Terry, an artist based in Philadelphia, describes the campus of Simon's Rock as idyllic.

-The college for young gifted students, where the majority enter after finishing 10th or 11th grade, sits among the snowcapped mountains of Great Barrington, Massachusetts.
+The college for young gifted students, where the majority enter after finishing 10th or 11th grade, sits among the snow-capped mountains of Great Barrington, Massachusetts.

 The campus was mostly peaceful and quiet, Terry said, but that changed one frightful night in December 1992, the end of Terry's first semester.
-Around 10:30 p.m., shots rang out.
+About 10:30 p.m., shots rang out.

-"I was in my dorm room and everyone could hear the shooting," Terry said, adding that she remembers getting a call for everyone in their dorms to get on the floor.
+"I was in my dorm room, and everyone could hear the shooting," Terry said, adding that she remembers getting a call for everyone in their dorms to get on the floor.

-Not too far away the gunman, who at the time was a sophomore at the college, was spraying bullets through the campus library before moving to a dormitory.
+Not too far away, the gunman, who at the time was a sophomore at the college, was spraying bullets through the campus library before moving to a dormitory.
 He killed two people.

-Now, more than 25 years later, Terry said that memories from that night still haunt her.
+Now, more than 25 years later, Terry said, memories from that night still haunt her.
 As for most school shooting survivors, coping with those memories becomes a new normal.

 Terry started seeing a therapist after the Simon's Rock shooting and continues therapy sessions now as an adult.